 How Injections Work

 Platelets also regulate internal immune system responses, meaning they can reduce inflammation that interferes with tissue healing.
 And, with the key ability to migrate to sites of pain, injury, and disorder, platelets naturally go where they are most needed.
-This means that PRP therapy stays relatively close to the injection site to optimize its responses.
+This means that PRP therapy arizona stays relatively close to the injection site to optimize its responses.

 PRP therapy may also ignite the body’s production of hyaluronic acid (HA).
 This gel-like substance functions in a variety of ways throughout the body, including: